Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 What does the text say?

-It is critical to notice that when this prophecy takes place (which is NOW), the Commandments of the Creator “that are written in the Book of the Law” will be obeyed!
+It is critical to notice that when this prophecy takes place (which is NOW and in our future), the Commandments of the Creator “that are written in the Book of the Law” will be obeyed!
 Either that, or Moses and The LORD God are liars.
 Please, please read ‘The Sabbath: Forever Means Forever‘.

-Final Thought: If, while reading this blog, you’ve been thinking “how does this apply to me then, as I can’t know if I’m from the lost 10 tribes of Israel?”, don’t panic.
+Final Thought: If, while reading this study, you’ve been thinking “how does this apply to me then, as I can’t know if I’m from the lost 10 tribes of Israel?”, don’t panic.

 In this ‘Grafted In’ study we’ll take an in-depth look at this.
-Again, don’t worry, God is pretty smart and He knew that His plan of salvation would work out like it has.
+Again, don’t worry, God is pretty smart and He knew that His plan of salvation/deliverance from sins dominion in our lives, would work out like it has.
 In order for all of the ‘Lost Sheep of the House of Israel’ to get the good news, it has to be preached to all of the nations, everywhere.
 Paul’s missionary journeys were just the beginning.
 ‘All who hunger and thirst for righteousness’ can “choose” to covenant with the God of Abraham, Isaac and Jacob (Israel) to serve Him; even the stranger.
 So, “choose this day whom you will serve” ~

 Joshua 24:15 choose this day whom you will serve…